 Employees can apply for formal grants for studies, on the one hand for university studies alongside work, and on the other hand for vocational studies alongside work.
 A maximum of 2 grants are awarded per year for university studies and 4 per year for vocational studies.

-Non-financial information - Human rights and Code of Conduct
+Non-financial information - Human Rights, Code of Conduct and Data Protection

 Policy on social responsibility, ethical standards and human rights